divshot/node-unzip-to-s3/README.md

 # unzip-to-s3

-Unzip files directly Amazon S3 using streams.
+Unzip files directly to Amazon S3 using streams.

 ## Install